ja153903/baruch-mth3300/spr2025/introduction/lecture.md

 - We meet on Tuesday and Thursday at 5:40pm (unless Baruch is on one of those weird schedule)
 - Class will be fast-paced as there's a lot of material to cover
+  - If you do think that it's going way too fast, please tell me to slow down.
 - We'll explore topics like REST APIs and even UI development with Python

 <!-- end_slide -->